-The generation charges for energy PG&E provides (referred to as Energy Charges) are basic commodity costs related to energy usage.
-These charges are tracked monthly but will only be billed at True-up if the cumulative total is a positive amount and when the total NEM charges before taxes are less than your total Minimum Delivery Charges.
+You will only be required to pay them at your True-up if the following is true: (1) the total Energy Charge value is a positive amount and (2) the total NEM charges before taxes are less than your total Minimum Delivery Charges.

 PG&E has a strong track record demonstrating its leadership and commitment to solar, including:

 If you have any questions, please call our solar customer service center at 1-877-743-4112, from 8 a.m. to 5 p.m., Monday through Friday.
-You can also find out more information, visit Solar and Renewables with PG&E
+You can also find out more information about net energy metering billing by visiting SOLAR AND RENEWABLES WITH PG&E